Gérald Genta

 Gérald Charles Genta (1 May 1931 – 17 August 2011) was a Swiss watchmaker and artist.
-He is known for his eponymous line of timepieces Gerald Genta, and his company Gerald Charles, as well as his design work with other high-end watch manufacturers, including IWC, Omega, Universal Genève, Patek Philippe and Audemars Piguet.
-Genta created the Patek Phillipe Nautilus and the Audemars Piguet Royal Oak, to date the best-selling models of both houses.
-In addition, at age 23, he designed the Universal Geneve Polerouter, with the first commercially available Microrotor movement for SAS airlines.
+He is known for his eponymous line of timepieces Gerald Genta, and his company Gerald Charles, as well as his design work with other high-end watch manufacturers, including IWC Schaffhausen, Omega, Universal Genève, Patek Philippe and Audemars Piguet.
+Genta created the Patek Philippe Nautilus and the Audemars Piguet Royal Oak, to date the best-selling models of both houses.
+In addition, at age 23, he designed the Universal Genève Polerouter, with the first commercially available Microrotor movement for SAS airlines.
 He is regarded as one of the most influential people in the history of horology.

 Christie's auction house of New York has called Genta's work "the Fabergé of watches", while The Wall Street Journal has called them the "world's most complicated and pricey watches".

 Early life

 Genta was born in Geneva to a Swiss mother and father of Piemonte (Northern Italian) descent.

+Genta grew up in modest circumstances.
+In 1939, when the Second World War began, his father was required by Swiss authorities to return to Italy, and the family moved to Turin.
+They later returned to Switzerland when Genta was fourteen years old.
+He left school early and took various jobs, including work as a cinema usher and delivery assistant.
+Between 1946 and 1950, he completed an apprenticeship at Ponti Gennari & Cie, a Geneva-based bracelet manufacturer.
 At age 20, Genta finished jewellery and goldsmith training in Switzerland, earning his Swiss Federal Diploma.